huuquan1994/huuquan1994.github.io/_posts/2017-4-9-sudoku-solver-part-1-grid-detection.md

 ---
 layout: post
-title: Building a simple SUDOKU Solver from scratch - Part 1&#58; Grid Detection & Digit Extraction
+title: "Building a simple SUDOKU Solver from scratch - Part 1: Grid Detection & Digit Extraction"
 ---

 Hi there, today I'm gonna explain how to build a simple SUDOKU Solver by taking the image step-by-step.
 The result of SUDOKU will be shown in the current image just like this GIF image.